Symmetry Matters for Sizes of Extended Formulations: Introduction

 For many other polytopes (with exponentially many facets) associated with polynomial time solvable combinatorial optimization problems polynomially sized extended formulations can be constructed as well (see, e.g., the recent survey~\cite{CCZ10}).
 Probably the most prominent problem in this class for which, however, no such small formulation is known, is the matching problem.
 In fact, Yannakakis~\cite{Yan91} proved that no \emph{symmetric} polynomially sized extended formulation of the matching polytope exists.

-Here, \emph{symmetric} refers to the symmetric group $\symGr{n}$ of all permutations $\pi:\ints{n}\rightarrow\ints{n}$ of the node set~$\ints{n}$ of~$K_n$ acting on~$E_n$ via $\pi.\{v,w\}=\{\pi(v),\pi(w)\}$ for all $\pi\in\symGr{n}$ and $\{v,w\}\in E_n$.
+Here, \emph{symmetric} refers to the symmetric group $\symGr{n}$ of all permutations $\pi:\ints{n}\rightarrow\ints{n}$ of the node set~$\ints{n}$ of~$K_n$ acting on~$E_n$ via\footnote{For an action $G\times E\rightarrow E$ of a group~$G$ on a set~$E$ we use the notation $g.e$ for the image of $(g,e)$ under the action, since it makes many formulas easier to read.} $\pi.\{v,w\}=\{\pi(v),\pi(w)\}$ for all $\pi\in\symGr{n}$ and $\{v,w\}\in E_n$.
 Clearly, this action of~$\symGr{n}$ on~$E_n$ induces an action on the set of all subsets of~$E_n$.
 For instance, this yields an action on the spanning trees of~$K_n$, and thus, on (the vertices of) $\PSpt{n}$.
 The extended formulation of~$\PSpt{n}$ discussed above is \emph{symmetric} in the sense that, for every~$\pi\in\symGr{n}$, replacing all indices associated with edges~$e\in E_n$ and nodes~$v\in \ints{n}$ by~$\pi.e$ and~$\pi.v$, respectively, does not change the set of constraints in the formulation.
 Phrased informally, all subsets of nodes of~$K_n$ of equal cardinality play the same role in the formulation.
 For a general definition of symmetric extended formulations see Section~\ref{sec:symext}.

 In order to describe the main results of Yannakakis' paper~\cite{Yan91} and the contributions of the present paper, let us denote by

 the set of all matchings of size~$\ell$ (a matching being a subset of edges no two of which share a node), and by